codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/debugging-codefresh-builds-locally.md

 ---

 Codefresh provides detailed logs for each pipeline that show all the execution results.
-If however, you wish to run a build step locally you can easily install Docker on your workstation and simulate the same executions the Codefresh performs on its platform runners.
+If however, you wish to run a build step locally you can easily install Docker on your workstation and simulate the same executions Codefresh performs on its platform runners.

 ## Prerequisites

-You need to have Docker installed in your local workstation.
+You need to have Docker installed on your local workstation.
 You can follow the [official instructions](https://docs.docker.com/install/) to install it.
 Notice that if you use Linux, the Docker version offered by your native package manager is not always the latest version.

-Once docker is installed check that it runs with
+Once docker is installed, check that it runs correctly with:

 ```
 docker run hello-world
 ```

+You should get a short welcome message.

 ## Simulating a Codefresh build step

 Codefresh is running each build step in the context of a Docker container.
 To fully replicate a build step locally you need to:

 1. use the same docker image as a build context
-1. mount the shared codefresh volume at /codefresh/volume
+1. mount the shared codefresh volume at `/codefresh/volume`
 1. place your git source project inside the volume
-1. execute the same command defined in your codefresh.yml file
+1. execute the same command defined in your `codefresh.yml` file

 For more details on how Codefresh runs build steps see the [introduction to pipelines]({{ site.baseurl }}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines).